Adalbert Czerny: Education and career

 passed his Abitur exam in 1882.
 He took up medical studies at the German Charles University in Prague.
-He graduated with his doctoral thesis on a kidney disease in 1888 and took up clinical work as an assistant to Alois Epstein (1849–1918) at the "Findelanstalt" (hospital for foundlings), which was part of the Prague University Hospital.
+He graduated with his doctoral thesis on kidney disease in 1888 and took up clinical work as an assistant to Alois Epstein (1849–1918) at the "Findelanstalt" (hospital for foundlings), which was part of the Prague University Hospital.

-In 1893, after his habilitation treatise in on glycogen and amaloid disorder and an appertaining lecture on the nutrition of newborns he received two offers for chairs of pediatrics in Innsbruck and Breslau.He opted for Breslau and worked there until 1910.
+In 1893, after his habilitation treatise on glycogen and amaloid disorder and an appertaining lecture on the nutrition of newborns he received two offers for chairs of pediatrics in Innsbruck and Breslau.He opted for Breslau and worked there until 1910.
 In 1906 he was offered a position as full professor for pediatrics in Munich, but he declined it and as a reward was made personal full professor at the Breslau University including a considerable raise of his salary.

-When he was offered the chair of pediatrics in the new Children's Hospital in Strassburg in 1910 he accepted and worked there until 1913, when he became the successor of Otto Heubner as full professor for pediatrics at the Berlin Charité.
-For the next 19 years he worked there and – among other achievements – founded the international School of Pediatrics.
+He accepted the chair of pediatrics in the new Children's Hospital in Strassburg in 1910, where he worked until 1913, when he became the successor of Otto Heubner as full professor for pediatrics at the Berlin Charité.
+There he worked for the next 19 years and – amongst other achievements – founded the international School of Pediatrics.

 As professor emeritus he accepted a chair for pediatrics at the Medical Academy in Düsseldorf, where he temporarily was head of the local Children's Hospital from 1934 to 1936.

 Czerny was married and had one son Marianus (1896 –1985), who was a full professor for experimental physics in Frankfurt from 1938 to 1961.

 Czerny died on 3 October 1941 in Berlin and was buried in Pilsen.

 Achievements as co-founder of modern pediatrics

 The school founded by Czerny was mainly concerned with nutrition physiology and metabolic pathology of neonates.
-During his time of work at the Berlin University Children's Hospital he carried on with research work on infant mortality, as it had already been started by Heubner and gave it a scientific foundation.
+During his time of work at the Berlin University Children's Hospital he carried on with research work on infant mortality, a subject to which Heubner had given a scientific foundation.
 Together with his pupil and colleague Arthur Keller (1868–1934) he summarized the results of his Breslau work in 1906 in a two-volume manual "Des Kindes Ernährung, Ernährungsstörungen und Ernährungstherapie" (Children's nutrition, nutritional disturbance and therapeutic nutrition) – among experts simply known as the „Czerny–Keller“.
 Further editions were published in 1917 and 1928.

-This work has basically determined the teaching of nutrition in pediatrics and as a result influenced the development of pediatrics itself up to the present.
-The term disorder of nutrition, which Czerny used, showed the relation between nutrition on the one and disease on the other hand.
-Czerny distinguished three groups of damages i. e. (a) due to nutrition, (b) due to infections and (c) due to physical constitution.
+This was a foundational work for the development of modern pediatrics.
+Czerny's term disorder of nutrition implied the relationship between nutrition and disease.
+Czerny furthermore distinguished three groups of damage: (a) due to nutrition, (b) due to infection and (c) due to physical constitution.